 Bunkai #3 was a presentation of a direct entry – no 180 blend nor 90-degree break, but rather a two for one beat exchange.
 Uke approaches (shomen, tsuki, whatever) and nage does a simple split entry – there is a subtle hip “wag” but it is far less pronounced, and therefore quicker and harder to see, redirect to simultaneously avoid, trap, hit.
 Done as a jo-dan tsuki with a knife and you should really understand the power the move should command.

-All a simple breathing exercise.
+All this from a simple breathing exercise.

 The kokyu development isn’t really unique to this technique.
 But given the relative simplicity of the movement, I suppose it is easier to realize that the breathing pattern is a point of emphasis.
 As a rule, the breath pattern should be inhale on the rising and exhale on the descending lines.
 When you apply this concept to the technique, then the integration of movement and breathing generates the true power of the move.